 The Pavilion and Grand Pavilions are separate from the main building and each has its own private pool and lounge terraces overlooking the gardens.

 The long outdoor pool sits pretty in the gardens, with a pergola-shaded bar at one end.
 It’s heated and flanked by rows of paired-up sunloungers.
-Under-12s are not permitted in the pool.

 Bring your retro swimwear for poolside lounging and flowing cover ups and buttery-soft sandals for leisurely breakfasting in style.